rico345100/gulp-react-typescript-boilerplate/readme.md

 ### gulp default
 By default, will proceed these steps:

-1. Build HTML/CSS/JS(From TS)
+1. Build HTML/SCSS/JS(From TS)
 2. Initiate browser-sync and serve resources
-3. Watch all changes and refresh or inject(css only)
+3. Watch all changes and refresh or inject(scss as css only)

 ### gulp serve
 Start browser-sync and serve resources, with watching all changes.